 Figure 33.22: Contributions to the fractional energy loss by muons in iron due to e^+e^- pair production, bremsstrahlung, and photonuclear interactions, as obtained from Groom et al. [5] except for post-Born corrections to the cross section for direct pair production from atomic electrons.

 Figure 33.23: The average energy loss of a muon in hydrogen, iron, and uranium as a function of muon energy.
-Contributions to dE/dx in iron from ionization and the processes shown in Fig. 33.22 are also shown.
+Contributions to dE/dx in iron from ionization and pair production, bremsstrahlung and photonuclear interactions are also shown.